kcskw/PayaGateway/PayaGateway/Paya-Exchange-Virtual-Desktop/README.md

 ![Paya_Exchange_Virtual_Desktop](https://user-images.githubusercontent.com/6975101/182176143-eb9c4f97-bbc4-4c36-97ad-19fac890c19a.png)

-# Paya Exchange Virtual Desktop (PEVD) / formerly called Sage Exchange Virtual Desktop (SEVD)
+# Paya Exchange Virtual Desktop (PEVD)

-PEVD/SEVD GitHub sample repo and documentation - https://github.com/SagePayments/Sage-Exchange-Virtual-Desktop
+PEVD GitHub sample repo and documentation - https://github.com/SagePayments/Sage-Exchange-Virtual-Desktop

 PEVD operates as a redirect.
 We do not support PEVD within an iframe.
 You create an XML request a and submit using an html Form POST.